apostrophecms/apostrophe-samples/README.md

 ```
 npm install
 node app apostrophe-users:add admin admin
+node app
 ```

-Then log in at `http://localhost:3000/login` to add content.
+After that the site is up and running.
+So log in at `http://localhost:3000/login` to add content.

 Or, just refer to the code.